HD Video Workflow in Linux

 -a3 -Ktmpgenc -lh -b18000 -V488 -r32 -G18 -q9 -s -o $1

 make it executable and put it in your path.
-Then select File->Render and choose the YUV4MPEG Stream file format.
-Click on the Video rendering options and select use pipe with the name of the script pipe-hd %
+Then select File->Render and choose the YUV4MPEG Stream.
+Click on the Video rendering options wrench and select use pipe with pipe-hd % as the name of the script.
+This will render the video.
+Now render the audio by selecting File->Render and choosing Microsoft WAV as the file format.
+Screen grabs are

 Encode the audio track and the multiplex the video and audio together using the commands